NunoDuarte/carefull-detection/README.md

-# Is the human careful or not?
+# Is The Human Careful or Not?
 ## Classifying object manipulation from human motion

 # Time-invariant Dynamical Systems to Detect Changes in Properties of the Object Handled